DTRecovery/dark_manifest/README.md

 ## Getting Started ##
 ---------------

-To get started with OMNI sources to build TWRP, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).
+To get started with OMNI sources to build DTRP, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

 To initialize your local repository using the OMNIROM trees to build DTRP, use a command like this: